 Alan joins the School of Biological Sciences and Oceans Institute as the Founding Director of the new Minderoo-UWA Deep-Sea Research Centre.
 He, his team of postdocs and PhD students, as well as the Centre itself, will be based in the Indian Ocean Marine Research Centre (IOMRC) building on UWA Crawley campus.

 Deep Sea Facilities

-The recently constructed multifunctional is supported by state-of-the-art facilities laboratory will be the place where deep-sea instruments are prepared for deployment, data are analysed, and samples processed.
-The laboratory will benefit from being close to extensive, including an on-site engineering and oceanographic support expertise and is adjacent to two busy marine molecular biology laboratories hosted in the Indian Ocean Marine Research Centre.
+The recently constructed multifunctional centre is supported by state-of-the-art facilities.
+The laboratory will be the place where deep-sea instruments are prepared for deployment, data are analysed, and samples processed.
+The lab will benefit from being close to extensive resources, including an on-site engineering and oceanographic support expertise and is adjacent to two busy marine molecular biology laboratories hosted in the Indian Ocean Marine Research Centre.